 Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 This season may last for a decade or two longer.
 God is patient.
-He waited forty years for the old generation to die off in the wilderness before the younger generation entered the Promise Land (Num.
+He waited forty years for the older generation to die off in the wilderness before the younger generation entered the Promised Land (Num.
 14:29-35, 32:13).

 This post is a convenient summary of longer posts at this website.